Frequently Asked Questions

 What If I Don't Pass Training?:

 It is rare that people do not pass training.
 All training tests allow a 2nd attempt and if improvement is shown we can often get a 3rd attempt.
 We provide study guides ahead of time here so that workers can have a good base of understanding before coming to site.
+The two tests that people tend to have the most difficulty with are plant access and rad worker.
+Both of these classes have a lot of terminology to remember.
+Utilizing our study guides on the resource page will help with this.

 What Is Getting Started Like: